dgsmith7/towers-of-hanoi/README.md

 ### Installation:

-From teh command line, clone this repo to your local machine with python3 installed
+From the command line, clone this repo to your local machine with python3 installed

 ```
 gh repo clone dgsmith7/towers-of-hanoi